 The initiative should contract with or license with one or more for-profit entities, funded by investors, to operate elements of the shared-user network for trust, identity and information commerce.
-The network should be compliant with and supportive of all existing Internet protocols. commerce.
 The network should be compliant with and supportive of all existing Internet protocols.
-It should support a large number of competitive information agents or "InfoValets" -- Fourth Parties18 beyond the (1) users, (2) sellers and (3) system managers -- who assist users with their accounts, information and commerce.
+It should support a large number of competitive information agents or "InfoValets" --

+Fourth Parties beyond the (1) users, (2) sellers and (3) system managers -- who assist users with their accounts, information and commerce.